Paulsky/tax-switch/README.txt

 * Display customizable switches where you want
 * Gutenberg block support
-* Shortcode for easy integration
+* Shortcode for easy integration (including shortcode generator)
 * Flexible display options for prices with and without VAT
 * Remembers the user's preference for future visits
 * Choose between a toggle switch or buttons